 Photoaging is caused by overexposure to the sun.

 While this direct DNA damage plays a part in the photoaging of skin, it’s the sun’s UVA rays that are the main cause of premature aging in skin.
 UVA rays also damage cellular DNA, but they do so indirectly: they trigger the formation of free radicals and it’s these free radicals that damage our DNA in a process known as oxidative stress.
-Recent research has also shown that HEV Light rays contribute to the premature aging of skin, though to a much lesser extent than UV.
-Read more in How the sun ’ s UVA , UVB and HEV Light rays affect skin.
+Recent research has also shown that high-energy visible ( HEVIS) light rays contribute to the premature aging of skin, though to a much lesser extent than UVA.
+Read more in How the sun ’ s UVA , UVB and HEVIS light rays affect skin.

 UVA rays are less intense than UVB, but they are 30 to 50 times more prevalent and are present with relatively equal intensity during all daylight hours throughout the year so it is important to apply sun protection on a daily basis, and all-year-round, to prevent long-term damage.
-We also recommend that you look out for suncare products that include protection from HEV Light.
+We also recommend that you look out for suncare products that include protection from HEVIS light.

-You can read more about how to minimise the risks of exposure, how to choose the right sun protection products for your skin and how best to apply them in How the sun’s UVA, UVB and HEV Light rays affect skin and you can read more about how to care for facial skin in particular in sun protection for the face.
+You can read more about how to minimize the risks of exposure, how to choose the right sun protection products for your skin and how best to apply them in Why do I need daily sun protection for my face? and How should I protect my body from the sun?